Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Objects reconstruction

-The above definitions result in the $W$-tagging efficiency of about $0.6$ in the jet \pt{} range of $[150,350]\,\mathrm{GeV}$ with mistag rate if about $0.4$; and to the top-tagging efficiency of about $0.6$ in the jet \pt{} range of $[150,350]\,\mathrm{GeV}$ with mistag rate below about $0.2$; with numbers quoted for the \ttbar{} sample, while for the $Z'$ samples the top mistag rate is higher for $\pt < 600\,$GeV than in the \ttbar{} samples and falls of again towards the high $\pt$.
+The above definitions result in a~$W$-tagging efficiency of about $0.60$ in the jet \pt{} range of $[150,350]\,\mathrm{GeV}$ with mistag (fake) rate if about $0.15$; and to the top-tagging efficiency of about $0.55$ in the jet \pt{} range of $[300,700]\,\mathrm{GeV}$ with a~mistag rate below $0.10$; with real (fake) efficiencies evaluated using the \ttbar{} ($b\bar{b}+$jets) sample (see~\ref{app:Tag}).
+For the $Z'$ samples the $t$ and $W$ mistag rates are higher for $\pt < 600\,$GeV than in the \ttbar{} sample and falls of again towards the high $\pt$ due to the fact that a~simple angular matching of parton $t$ and $W$ particles defining the true jet labels is not suitable to obtain non-$t$/$W$ jets for highly boosted samples containing real $t$ and $W$.

-The $b$-jets at the detector level were used as provided by the tagging efficiency in the default \Delphes{} ATLAS card, while for studies at the particle level, custom tagging based on the presence of a $B$~hadron angularly close to the particle jet was implemented, using $B$~hadrons with $\pt{} > 5\,$GeV.
-Particle-level jets were tagged as $b$-jets if such a $B$~hadron was within $\Delta R = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2} < 0.4$.
-Further, in order to account for the practically important case of falsely $b$-tagged jets, a custom random mistagging with a rate of 1\% was added for originally non-$b$-tagged jets.
+The $b$-jets at the detector level were used as provided by the tagging efficiency in the default \Delphes{} ATLAS card, while for studies at the particle level, custom tagging based on the presence of a~$B$~hadron angularly close to the particle jet was implemented, using $B$~hadrons with $\pt{} > 5\,$GeV.
+Particle-level jets were tagged as $b$-jets if such a~$B$~hadron was within $\Delta R = \sqrt{(\Delta\eta)^2 + (\Delta\phi)^2} < 0.4$.
+Furthermore, in order to account for the practically important case of falsely $b$-tagged jets, a~custom random mistagging with a~rate of 1\% was added for originally non-$b$-tagged jets.